 century mines were managed directly by

-– Chris Wrigley, Women in British Coal Mining
+the owners.– Chris Wrigley, Women in British Coal Mining

 This extract supplies an interesting contextual account of how Nottingham mines operated at the time, but also presents us with a timeline that enhances our understanding of just how far back women in coal mining can be traced.